mage-ai/mage-pipeline-examples/README.md

 This repository contains a comprehensive collection of pipeline examples organized by category:

 ### 📊 Data Integration
-- **API to Database** - Extract data from REST APIs and load into PostgreSQL
+- **API to Database** - Extract data from REST APIs and load into databases
 - **Multi-source Sync** - Combine data from multiple APIs, databases, and files
 - **Database Replication** - Real-time database synchronization and replication

 ### 📦 Batch ETL
 - **CSV Processing** - Process and transform CSV files with data validation
 - **JSON ETL** - Extract, transform, and load JSON data from various sources
-- **Database Batch** - Large-scale batch processing from databases
+- **Combine Python and SQL** - Hybrid processing using both Python and SQL operations

 ### 🌊 Streaming Pipelines
 - **Kafka Consumer** - Real-time data processing from Kafka streams